After learning these Rosemary Benefits backed by science, you’d definitely want to grow one in your home or garden!

 If you are suffering from indigestion or heartburn.
 It’ll naturally cleanse your system without causing any side effects.

 4. Alzheimer’s Prevention

-Carnosic acid is found in rosemary and widely used as a preservative or antioxidant due to its antimicrobial properties.
-It helps in protecting neurons from oxidative stress and overstimulation, and brain from injury.
+Carnosic acid is found in rosemary and is widely used as a preservative or antioxidant due to its antimicrobial properties.
+It helps protect neurons from oxidative stress, overstimulation, and the brain from injury.

 Oxidative stress is the reason behind Alzheimer’s, and Carnosic acid plays a crucial role in its prevention.
-This component is present in rosemary and promotes the growth and function of nerve tissue as we found here.
-Also, in a study conducted on rats, a substantial reduction in blood clotting and swelling was noted.
+This component is present in rosemary and promotes the growth and function of nerve tissue, as we found here.

 7. Fighting Macular Degeneration

-Macular degeneration causes vision loss in people, which is irreversible, and mostly older people get affected by it.
-The small central portion of the outer retina gets affected by this disease.
-What’s interesting is that carnosic acid present in rosemary is good for eye health and can potentially protect from Macular degeneration.
-This study was conducted by Dr. Stuart A. Lipton (Sanford-Burnham Medical Research Institute) and published in Investigative Ophthalmology & Visual Science journal.
+Macular degeneration causes vision loss in people, which is irreversible, and most older people are affected by it.
+The small central portion of the outer retina is affected by this disease.

 8. Reduces Stress

 Believe it or not, we all get stressed out about one thing or the other.
 Taking stress takes a toll on both our physical and mental well-being.